XavierTM/codeswag/getting-started-with-java/Getting started with Java.md

 ### Classes and objects
-We have discussed what a classes and objects are in the Object Oriented Programming section.
+We have discussed what classes and objects are in the Object-Oriented Programming section.
 Now let's do some examples.
 Below is a syntax for

 ```